A pullback diagram in the coarse category: Coarse rays and quasigeodesic rays

-In~\cite{Kuchaiev2008} every metric space that is coarsely equivalent to $\Z_+$ is called a coarse ray.
-We keep with that notation: \begin{defn}\name{coarse ray} If $X$ is a metric space a sequence $(x_i)_i\s X$ is called a \emph{coarse ray in $X$} if there is a coarsely injective coarse map $\rho:\Z_+\to X$ such that $x_i=\rho(i)$ for every $i$. \end{defn}
+In~\cite{Kuchaiev2008} every metric space that is coarsely equivalent to $\Z_{\ge0}$ is called a coarse ray.
+We keep with that notation: If $X$ is a metric space a sequence $(x_i)_i\s X$ is called a \emph{coarse ray in $X$} if there is a coarsely injective coarse map $\rho:\Z_{\ge0}\to X$ such that $x_i=\rho(i)$ for every $i$.